scaleoutsean/eseries-perf-analyzer/README.md

 ![EPA 4 Diagram](./images/epa_diagram.png)

 Each EPA Collector monitors one and only one SANtricity system using the lowest-privilege monitor account.
-Each storage administrator can spin their own and have metrics scraped by own or centralized Prometheus Scraper.
+Each storage administrator can spin their own and have metrics scraped by own or centralized Prometheus scraper.

 You can find more about its positioning and direction in my [post about EPA 4](https://scaleoutsean.github.io/2026/04/23/epa_400_beta.html).